kryton-me/kryton-me.github.io/2021-01-ECADSoftware.md

 # Cad Software requirements

 Runs on Unix(MacOS) or Other Unix-like system
-Supports ODB++ or simular Manufactering outputs
+Supports ODB++ or simular Manufacturing outputs
 Easy to configure
 Good Library availability
 From past experience I’d have the above requirements of any ECAD tools I would want to use.